pynadath/psychsim/docs/modeling.rst

 Sometimes an agent can make a decision that simultaneously combines multiple actions into a single choice::

-  rejectAndAttack = free.addAction([{'verb': 'attack','object': sylv.name},
+  moveAndSave = player.addAction([{'verb': 'moveTo','object': '3'},
-                                    {'verb': 'reject'}])
+                                    {'verb': 'save','object': victim.name}])

-For the purposes of the agent's decision problem, this option is equivalent to a single atomic action (e.g., simultaneous rejection and attack).
+For the purposes of the agent's decision problem, this option is equivalent to a single atomic action (e.g., move to room 3 and save the victim upon arrival).
 However, as we will see in :ref:`sec-dynamics`, separate atomic actions can sometimes simplify the definition of the effects of such a combined action.

 The return value of :py:meth:`~psychsim.agent.Agent.addAction` is an :py:class:`~psychsim.action.ActionSet`, even if only one atomic :py:class:`~psychsim.action.Action` is specified.
 All of an agent's available actions are stored as a set of :py:class:`~psychsim.action.ActionSet` instances within an agent's :py:attr:`~psychsim.agent.Agent.actions`.
 An :py:class:`~psychsim.action.ActionSet` is a subclass of `set`, so all standard Python set operations apply::